 Winston-Salem, North Carolina

-Contributing to progress in Alzheimer’s research is a highly valuable contribution to a better future for all.
-If you are not a potential fit for U.S. POINTER or do not live near a U.S. POINTER study site, there are many other important clinical trials underway that need participants.
+Participating in Alzheimer’s research is a highly valuable contribution to a better future for all.
+There are important research studies underway that need participants.

-Learn about studies that are currently recruiting participants by visiting alz.org/TrialMatch and completing a TrialMatch profile online or call 1.800.272.3900 (press 1 for clinical trials).
+Learn about Alzheimer's and memory loss studies that are currently recruiting participants.
+Visit alz.org/TrialMatch and complete a TrialMatch profile online, or call 1.800.272.3900.
 Completing a TrialMatch profile does not commit you to participating in a study.

 ©